Alan Patricof: Writing

-In 2022, Patricof wrote "No Red Light," about his career in venture capital, government, philanthropy, the arts, and politics.
-In its review, The Wall Street Journal noted that Patricof wrote about his failures as well as his success, notably passing on an early opportunity to invest in a coffee shop named Starbucks.
+In 2022 Patricof published No Red Lights: Reflections on Life, 50 Years in Venture Capital, and Never Driving Alone (Post Hill Press), a memoir covering his career in venture capital, government, philanthropy, the arts and politics.
+In a profile published in The Wall Street Journal around its release, Emily Bobrow noted that Patricof discussed his misses alongside his successes, among them passing on an early opportunity to invest in Starbucks.